Back to Reference

 Once you've chosen your team of stakeholders and identified your project needs, the next step is defining the evaluation process for the RFP responses you get.
 To ensure objectivity, you must set a standard or a list of criteria by which you'll eliminate options and pick your final vendor.

-During this stage, you should also set a deadline for response submission (typically two weeks) a timeline to evaluate the responses, and a date on which you’ll announce the winning proposal.
+During this stage, you should also set a deadline for response submission, a timeline to evaluate the responses, and a date on which you'll announce the winning proposal; with a structured approach, this entire vendor evaluation process can be completed in less than three months.

 Choose the best RFP-creation software tools